Silver Airways returns to Charleston airport with new flights to Florida

 Silver Airways senior vice president Pedro Motta said the airline was excited "to introduce low fares and nonstop service between South Carolina’s most iconic city" and several Sunshine State destinations.

-The airline served the state's busiest airport in 2015 with daily flights to Orlando and Tampa that continued on to its home base in Fort Lauderdale, but it discontinued service after nine months, citing weak bookings.
+The airline served Charleston in 2015 with daily flights to Orlando and Tampa that continued on to its home base in Fort Lauderdale, but it discontinued service after nine months, citing weak bookings.

 Silver's arrival five years ago came shortly before JetBlue Airways added flights to Fort Lauderdale from Charleston, cutting into its service.
-It will now compete with JetBlue for the Fort Lauderdale market.
+It will now compete with JetBlue for that market.

-When the airline left in 2015, Silver said it was pausing service and airport CEO Paul Campbell mentioned they might be back one day.
+When the airline left in 2015, Silver said it was pausing service, and airport CEO Paul Campbell mentioned it might be back one day.

 Campbell called Silver’s return "a milestone" for Charleston International since it brings the number of carriers serving the Lowcountry to 10.